Unleash/unleash/README.md

   --network unleash unleashorg/unleash-server
 ```

-The first time Unleash starts it will create a default user which you can use to sign-in to you Unleash instance and add more users with:
+The first time Unleash starts it will create a default user which you can use to sign-in to your Unleash instance and add more users with:

 - username: `admin`
 - password: `unleash4all`